Get 50% off our limited company packages for your first three months

 The Chancellor increased the financial support available to businesses and workers.
-Under the Job Support Scheme (JSS) expansion, firms whose premises are legally required to shut for some period over winter as part of local or national restrictions will receive grants to pay the wages of staff who cannot work.
+Under the expansion, businesses whose premises are legally required to shut for some period over winter as part of local or national restrictions will receive grants to pay the wages of staff who cannot work.
 The government are calling this ‘JSS Closed’.

 JSS Closed will provide support to businesses whose premises are legally required to close as a direct result of coronavirus restrictions set by one of the four governments of the UK.
 This includes premises restricted to delivery or collection-only services from their premises, and those restricted to providing food and/or drinks outdoors.

 Under JSS Closed, the government will support eligible businesses by paying two-thirds (or 67%) of each employees’ usual wages up to a maximum of £2,083.33 a month.

 Employers will not be required to contribute towards wages, though they can top up their employees wages if they choose to.
 Employers must still cover their National Insurance Contributions and their pension auto-enrolment contributions under the expanded scheme.

 Businesses will only be eligible to claim the grant while they are subject to Tier 3 restrictions and employees must be off work for a minimum of seven consecutive days.
 The expanded scheme will begin on 2nd December 2020 (subject to final confirmation due to the extension to the CJRS scheme) and will be available for six months, with a review point in January 2021.
 In line with the rest of the JSS, payments to businesses will be made in arrears, via the HMRC claims service that will be available from some time in December 2020.
 Employees of firms that have been legally closed in the period before 2nd December 2020 are eligible for the Coronavirus Job Retention Scheme.